 Manage purchases and raise pre-filled purchase orders with a single click.
 Vendors, prices, lead times, it’s all there.
 Manage your supply chain with the help of accurate statistics.
 Forecast your procurement needs.

 Enjoy clear visibility to your business performance.
 Follow your cash flow, balance sheet and profit/loss in real time.
 Understand the profitability of the business, and more.

 Best value in the small manufacturing space by far.
-With MRPeasy our capacity doubled.
+With MRPeasy, our capacity doubled.
 It streamlined our production, and procurement so well that I’m now able to spend a lot more time on growth and sales.
 Extremely comprehensive and works seamlessly with Xero and Shopify.

 MRPeasy is a simple yet powerful inventory software for manufacturing that helps small manufacturers organize production.
 Just sign up to test MRPeasy, select the features plan that meets your requirements, and access additional functionality as you grow your business.